How to free up RAM: 15+ effective methods for Windows and Mac

 3. Monitor your CPU for power hogs

-As the name suggests, your CPU (Central Processing Unit) is your computer’s main processor that executes instructions stored in RAM.
-Certain apps naturally take up more processing power than others, but they may not be the apps you think.
+Your CPU (Central Processing Unit) is your computer’s main processor that executes instructions stored in RAM.
+Certain apps naturally take up more processing power than others, but they may not be what you think.

-To get a better understanding of your CPU, return to the Activity Monitor and navigate to the “CPU” tab instead of the “Memory” tab.
+To better understand your CPU, return to the Activity Monitor and navigate to the CPU tab instead of the Memory tab.
 Diagnose and solve any power-hogging problems from here.

 4. Organize your apps

-A clean desktop is a happy desktop.
-You may find it surprising that a desktop cluttered with applications uses significant RAM.
-This is because MacOS sees each item on a desktop as an individual active window, which means RAM has a lot of work to do.
+A desktop cluttered with applications uses significant RAM.
+That’s because MacOS sees each item on a desktop as an active window, meaning RAM has much more work to do.

 To fix this issue, try keeping everything organized into just a few folders.
-Your RAM (and your sanity) will thank you for it.
+Your RAM will thank you for it.

 5. Use your virtual memory